 National Cake Decorating Day

-National Cake Decorating Day is a holiday that’s observed on October 10th and celebrates one of the most interesting culinary arts: cake decoration.
-In the past, decorating a cake was simply a matter of adding flavor to the cake, but that has evolved over time.
-Now how the cake looks is just as important as how the cake tastes, so both amateur and professional cake decorators are forced to take their skills to the next level.
-So, if you’re a fan of cakes and cake decorating, then this might be the holiday that you’ll want to celebrate on this day.
+Now, how the cake looks is just as important as how it tastes, so both amateur and professional cake decorators must take their skills to the next level.
+So, if you’re a fan of cakes and cake decorating, then this might be the holiday you’ll want to celebrate on this day.

-The History Of Cake Decorating
+The History of Cake Decorating

 Before we begin with our history of cake decorating, we should probably start with the history of cakes.
-Cakes have been a sweet dessert that’s been enjoyed for thousands of years.
+Cakes have been a sweet dessert enjoyed for thousands of years.
 One of the earliest cakes ever made was a flat cake known as plakous.
-This cake was made using flour that was mixed with milk, eggs, nuts, and honey.
-The word we have for cake now comes from the Old Norse word “kaka.”
-That is what Vikings called a dessert that was quite similar to modern cakes.

 Although cakes had been made for thousands of years, they weren’t extensively decorated.
 That trend didn’t start until the 17th century in Europe.
 The art would be further refined during the 18th and 19th centuries until it became the art form it is today.